SolaceProducts/event-management-agent/README.md

 ## Generating the Event Management Agent connection file

 * Log in the Solace Cloud Console: https://console.solace.cloud/login/
-* Follow the steps for generating the connection file described in the Solace Cloud documentation: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file
+* Follow the steps for generating the connection file described in the Solace documentation: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file
     - For security considerations, passwords should be configured as environment variables.
 Therefore, provide the environment variable names that will contain the passwords when generating the connection file.
 * Download the connection file next to the Event Management Agent
 * Create the environment variables containing the actual passwords you provided in place of the passwords when generating the connection file